crasyhorse/PHPUnitXrayReporter/README.md

 }
 ```

-The Fields description, version, revision, user. testPlanKey and testEnvironments can be left empty.
+The Fields summary, description, version, revision, user. testPlanKey and testEnvironments can be left empty.
+Ideally one of project or testExecution should be given